huawei-noah/HEBO/RDUCB/README.md

 All the parameters of the run should be specified in the `.yml` file.
 However, to facilitate running batch jobs, one can include command line arguments to override the seed or subproblem.
 For example:

 ```
-mlflow run . -P param_file=config/LassoBench/rducb.yml -P seed=1 -P sub_benchmark="pick_data:leukemia"
+mlflow run . -P param_file=config/LassoBench/rducb.yml -P seed=1 -P sub_benchmark="pick_data:diabetes"
 ```
-will run the experiment as specified in `config/LassoBench/rducb.yml` but will overwrite the seed to 1 and pick_data to leukemia.
+will run the experiment as specified in `config/LassoBench/rducb.yml` but will overwrite the seed to 1 and pick_data to diabetes.
 See an example of workflow in `example.sh`

 ## Visualising the results